Optimize Wildfire Communications for 2023

-Solution: Train Often and Well
+Solution: Train often and well

-6. Lack of Documentation
+6. Lack of documentation

-Solution: Document and Distribute
+Solution: Document and distribute

-7. Inadequate Technology
+7. Inadequate technology

 Some businesses lack appropriate emergency communication technology.
-Other use piecemeal email, phone, and internal communication systems.
+Others use piecemeal email, phone, and internal communication systems.
 Still others have systems they don’t use properly.
 Conflicting and inconsistent use of technology causes confusion, drains resources, and wastes precious time.

-Solution: Keep It Simple
+Solution: Keep it simple

 Technology doesn’t have to be complex.
 Invest in a single, integrated emergency communication system that offers flexible, scalable functionality.
 Make sure the people who will be using the technology receive proper training.
-They should be comfortable enough with it so that in an emergency they can activate it without delay.
+They should be completely comfortable with it so that in an emergency they can activate it without delay.

 The KPMG assessment of the Fort McMurray wildfire found the same, saying there were “challenges due to a lack of consistent use of communication technology.”